Oxy720/forge/README.md

 - **One-click installation** — Download and install plugins from the registry
 - **Plugin discovery** — Browse available plugins with detailed descriptions
 - **Update management** — Check for and install plugin updates
-- **Offline fallback** — Works with a cached plugin list if registry is unavailable
-- **Dark theme** — Optimized for post-production workflows
+- **Always-visible errors** — Any failure is shown directly in the panel, never silently hidden

 ## Current Plugins